Version History & Timelines

 Technical Details

-Section titled “Technical Details”- Snapshots are git commits stored in a
+Section titled “Technical Details”- Snapshots are git commits in the workspace’s

 - The graph is computed from the commit DAG using gix (gitoxide, pure-Rust git)